 Accommodation near Wineglass Bay

 There is no dearth of accommodation near Freycinet National Park.
-Check out the map below for options.

 However, we didn’t stay near Freycinet or Wineglass Bay.
 We stayed at Swansea, which is on the other side of Coles Bay and can be reached via a short drive.
 Again, there are plenty of options (economical ones) at Swansea, and it’s not that far from Wineglass Bay.